craigmiller160/db-backup-service/README.md

 Use IntelliJ to run the `Runner.java` file.

+If the goal is to test the error alerts, the application `email-service` must be running locally as well.

 ## Deploying to Production

 First, an output directory needs to be configured on the local filesystem.
 The Kubernetes volume will point to `/opt/kubernetes/data/db-backup-service`, however that path should be symlinked so that it points to an external hard drive.
 That way the data is written to a place that will not be affected if the hard drive with the OS needs to be wiped/reinstalled.